kdoore/1335GitBook/beginshape_-_vertex_shapes.md

-# beginShape - Vertex Shapes
+# Vertex Shapes - Recursive Pattern

 The image below shows how we can create a simple polygon using the [Processing beginShape\( \), endShape\( \)](https://processing.org/reference/beginShape_.html) functions.